antoinelouis/100-days-of-code/log.md

 **Thoughts:** Following this eggshead tutorial (https://egghead.io/lessons/javascript-creating-the-library-and-adding-dependencies) I've added support to NPM.
 Less than one hour of code but as tomorrow I'm off I'll be able to balance today's lacks.

 **Link to work:** same repo than Day 1

+### Day 2: April 18, 2018

+**Today's Progress**: I've built the architecture for the project

+**Thoughts:** I kinda dropped off the eggshead tutorial in order to spend more time building actual code.
+I did an OOP structure which went quite smooth.

+**Link to work:** same repo than Day 1